cwpearson/scene-scribe/README.md

 HF_TOKEN=python -m transcribe path/to/video.mp4
 ```

+* Diarizing consumes about 2.7 GB of GPU memory.

 ## Todo

 does condense_segments need to happen where it is?
 It rejoins segments split by scene.